 2. How handy are you?

 Hanging wallpaper is not an easy job.
 It’s messy, can take half a day per wall (or longer) and working out how long to cut each drop based on the pattern repeat can be quite perplexing (see our page on How to calculate your wallpaper requirements for some handy tips).
-Many of our rolls of wallpaper, especially those in The Silk Interiors Collection, are more than a metre wide so become quite heavy once they have been pasted and it can be hard to manage applying the wide-format wallpaper to the wall.

 With that in mind, if you consider yourself a fairly handy person who has done some renovation or home improvement work in the past and are in good physical condition, then you might be up for the challenge of hanging wallpaper.

 If you don’t own a drill, have never painted a wall in your life, then I suggest you save your Saturday and pay a pro to hang your wallpaper.If you have never done a home improvement project, save your Saturday and pay a pro to hang your wallpaper. #interiordecorating Click To Tweet

 3. How fussy are you?